 Schedule Transaction Records

-Transaction records are created when the schedule transaction is created, for each signature that was appended, when the scheduled transaction is executed, and if the schedule transaction was deleted by a user.
-The record of a schedule transaction includes a schedule reference property which is the ID of the schedule the record is associated with.
+Transaction records are created when the scheduled transaction is created, for each signature that was appended, when the scheduled transaction is executed, and if the scheduled transaction was deleted by a user.
+The record of a scheduled transaction includes a schedule reference property which is the ID of the schedule the record is associated with.
 To get the transaction record for the inner transaction after successful execution, you can do the following:

 - 1.Poll the network for the specified scheduled transaction ID.
-Once the schedule transaction executes the scheduled transaction successfully, request the record for the scheduled transaction using the scheduled transaction ID.
+Once the scheduled transaction executes the scheduled transaction successfully, request the record for the scheduled transaction using the scheduled transaction ID.